 "Staff Comment: The application fails to meet the strategy above to screen parking structures from public view and allocate parking garages at the site's perimeter.
-The townhouse garages shown in the application dominate portions of the north side of Street A. Sidewalks are interrupted by driveways allowing parked cars to fragment pedestrian access to the common space or green plaza south of Street A. Furthermore, placement of townhouse garages facing Street A is out of character for a neo-traditional neighborhood design.
+The townhouse garages shown in the application dominate portions of the north side of Street A. Sidewalks are interrupted by driveways allowing parked cars to fragment pedestrian access to the common space or green plaza south of Street A. Furthermore, placement of townhouse garages facing Street A is out of character for a neotraditional neighborhood design.
 The applicant should incorporate an alley serving all the townhouse garages on the north side of Street A from the rear, rather than the front.
 Typical neo-traditional design neighborhoods have townhouse garages in alleys to screen them from pedestrians in accordance with strategy above.
-The applicant should redesign Street A to include a consistent treatment of street trees along the south and north side of Street A-place trees between the street and the sidewalk.
-The improvements to the streetscape on Street A will provide comfortable sense of enclosure for pedestrians."
+The applicant should redesign Street A to include a consistent treatment of street trees along the south and north side of Street A will provide comfortable sense of enclosure for pedestrians."